Fashion Runway Video Prompts: 10 Editorial-Grade Templates

 How to push results further

-• Vogue feel: anamorphic 50mm + single warm light + smoke haze
+• Vogue feel: anamorphic 50mm + single warm light + smoke haze.

-• Chinese vibe: greenhouse / classical courtyard / old Shanghai villa + soft natural light
+• Chinese vibe: greenhouse / classical courtyard / old-Shanghai villa + soft natural light.

 FAQ

-Q: AI runway video stability?
+Q: Is AI runway video stable enough to ship?

-Q: Chinese-style fashion video?
+Q: Which template works for a Chinese-style fashion video?

-Q: Bridal hero video?
+Q: Best template for a bridal hero video?

 Tags: #Video generation #Fashion #Editorial #Commercial